sassoftware/devsascom-rest-api-samples/DecisionManagement/subjectContacts.md

 #### <a name='update-record-presentation'>Update a Contact Record to Record Presentation</a>

-This example shows recording a presentation using the object ID.
+Here is an example that shows the recording a presentation using the object ID.
 The entire object representation must be sent, including fields that are not updated.
-This is the alternative to the previous example.
+This is the alternative to the previous [patch example](#patch-record-presentation).

 **Request**
 ```